The medieval citadel Tower of David is a historical museum that tells the story of Jerusalem and holds light shows.

 Though we are not sure, the following map gives us a clue.

-As you can see on the tribes of Israel map, Jerusalem did not belong to any of the tribes at that time.
-And David wanted a capital that will unite all the tribes.
+As you can see on the Tribes of Israel map, Jerusalem did not belong to any of the tribes at that time.
+And David wanted a capital that would unite all the tribes.
 He did not follow Saul’s example (who chose Gibeah, in the territory of his tribe, to be the capital) and decided to select a neutral city.
 David conquered Jerusalem and made it the political center.

 Assyria and Babylonia